 Most standard beard oils are synthetic, meaning they’re packed with silicone, a slimy texture that mimics oil.
 It’s mass-produced because it’s cheap to make, and while it temporarily gives our beard a slick feel, it actually dehydrates our beard overtime.

 Silicone is thick and heavy, coating our hairs with hard-to-remove residue, blocking the pores so they can’t breathe-- not healthy!
 Eventually, our beard gets dry and tangly-- even more so if you’re African American.

 Natural beard oil

 If our beards are natural, why clog it with synthetic sludge?
 That’s why we must rely on a natural beard oil; it’s similar in texture to the sebum already present in our beard.
-For this reason, it slides on effortlessly, while letting the pores in our hair breathe to keep our beard moist.
+For this reason, it glides on effortlessly, while letting the pores in our hair breathe to keep our beard moist.
 Lesson learned.

 Just take a look at the superb beards grazing the faces of humbly handsome icons like Will Smith and Denzel.
-Their beards are always smooth and camera-ready because you can be rest-assured, they’re only using the best natural beard oil.
+Their beards are always smooth and camera-ready because you can be rest assured, they’re only using the best natural beard oil.